Xiar-fatah/Stock-Market-Patterns/README.md

 ## Errors.py
 Contains the error calculations for the testing data.

-## MSFT.csv
+## Financial_Data
-Contains technicial indicators for the Microsoft stock between 2000-2020.
+Contains technicial indicators for Microsoft and Google stock between 2000-2020.